excellaco/tcp-java/README.md

 `./generate-keystore`

 It will ask you for a keystore filename (e.g. mytest.jks) and a keystore password.
-It will create an .env file, then run `keytool`, which will ask you a bunch of questions.
+The script will create an .env file for you, then run `keytool` behind the scenes.
+This will prompt for several user inputs.
+You can enter dummy data, as this information will only be used in your local environment.

 ### Run the application